genomeark/genomeark.github.io/documentation/data-ingress.md

      - fCarIgn1_seq_data
      - stonefly_HiFi-ONT
      - JHU-Maize-Verkko-asm
-3. Use `aws s3 sync` to mirror the local directory onto the S3 bucket in a aforementioned directory (named using the UUID and descriptive name).
+3. Use `aws s3 sync` to mirror the local directory onto the S3 bucket in the aforementioned directory (named using the UUID and descriptive name).
 The destination S3-URI will be:
    `s3://genomeark-upload/incoming/1234--T2T-Hippogriff_Upload/`.
+4. Notify us that your data is ready.
+We will move your data to the primary bucket.
+Note, this means that the copy you uploaded will no longer exist in the `genomeark-upload` bucket.

 Please see this
 [Easy Step-by-Step Guide](stepwise-guide.html).